vynessa/newsfeed-app/README.md

 # e-Feedly
-Newsfeed App is a modern RSS feed that enables one view all headlines from 70 news sources and links to the original articles/news on these sources. https://e-feedly.herokuapp.com
+e-Feedly is a modern RSS feed that gives a user access to view all headlines from 70 news sources and link to the original articles/news on those sources. https://e-feedly.herokuapp.com

 [![Code Climate](https://codeclimate.com/github/Vynessa/newsfeed-app/badges/gpa.svg)](https://codeclimate.com/github/Vynessa/newsfeed-app)
 [![Travis Build](https://travis-ci.org/Vynessa/newsfeed-app.svg?branch=develop)](https://travis-ci.org/Vynessa/newsfeed-app)
 [![Coverage Status](https://coveralls.io/repos/github/Vynessa/inverted-index-api/badge.svg?branch=back-end)](https://coveralls.io/github/Vynessa/newsfeed-app?branch=develop)

 ## Introduction
-E-News is a News Feed Application that makes use of an API to display various News Sources with their corresponding Headlines based on the various options: top and latest.
+e-Feedly is a News Feed Application that makes use of an API to display various News Sources with their corresponding Headlines based on the various options: top and latest.

 ## Features
+Users can:
-- Search for News Source
+- Search for News Source within the application
 - View Headlines based on News Source
 - Sort Headlines based on Top and Latest Headlines.